HakeemTheEmperor/My-Portfolio-Page/README.md

 # My-Portfolio-Page
-An improvement on the previous portfolio page using HTML
+An improvement on the previous portfolio page using HTML, CSS and bootstrap